jkurkisuonio/PQ-TiedonLaatuService/PQ-TiedonLaatuService/README.md

 1. Clone project from Git
 2. Use Update-Database at Nuget Command-line
 3. Create commandline file to run Primusquery.exe - you can name it primusquery.cmd - with following content:
-U:\Path\To\primusquery.exe address.of.your.primus.server 1222 primusqueryaccount primusqueryaccountpassword Jani_Testaa
+U:\Path\To\primusquery.exe address.of.your.primus.server 1222 primusqueryaccount primusqueryaccountpassword

 4. Create file "appsettings.json" in root of your project With following content: